CodeSmile-0000011110110111/de.codesmile.luny/README.md

 Stay informed and support the project: https://www.patreon.com/CodeSmile

 I highly appreciate any and all subscriptions.
-It helps to keep the project going, it's a full-time investment and the name 'Luny' isn't far off because it's somewhat crazy to pour this much time and effort (not to mention my savings) into enabling Lua for Unity developers.
+It helps to keep the project going, it's a full-time investment and the name 'Luny' is a good fit alos because it's crazy to pour this much time and effort (not to mention my savings) into enabling Lua for Unity developers.